 Title: Improving the Learning Environment at Public Schools in host communities in Jordan (ILEPS)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) as part of the special initiative on tackling the root causes of displacement, stabilising host regions and supporting refugees, Cofinancing with the Swiss Agency for Development and Cooperation (SDC)
+Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ); Cofinancing with the Swiss Agency for Development and Cooperation (SDC)

 Lead executing agency: Ministry of Education

-The learning environment at public schools in the host communities has improved.
+The learning environment at public schools in host communities is improved.

-The project focused primarily on communities in the north of the country as well as on the large urban areas of Amman, Irbid and Zarqa, as the majority of refugees were hosted in these regions.
-The measures were implemented at 16 schools with a total of 10,715 Jordanian and 5,343 Syrian children.
-The maintenance and repair scheme will be extended to a further 50 schools, allowing up to 50,000 schoolchildren to benefit from an improved learning environment.
+The project primarily targets communities in the north of the country and in large urban areas such as Amman, Irbid and Zarqa, as the majority of refugees settled in these areas.
+The measures have been implemented in 46 schools with a total of 37,008 Jordanian and 10,482 Syrian children.
+48 caretakers have also received training.